-We investigated whether the SNPs influencing serum sclerostin level were driven by cis-acting effects on transcription by evaluating the overlap between the sclerostin associated SNPs and eQTLs within 500kb of the gene identified, using data derived from all tissue types from the GTEx consortium v7 (38).
-Evidence of eQTL association was defined as P < 1x10-4 and evidence of overlap of signal was defined as high LD ( $r^2 \ge 0.8$ ) between eQTL and sclerostin associated SNPs in the region.
-Where eQTLs overlapped with sclerostin associated SNPs, we used the colocalization analysis to estimate the posterior probability (PP) of each genomic locus containing a single variant affecting both serum sclerostin level and gene expression level in different tissues.
-Equivalent analyses were performed in human primary osteoblast cells (39), and cells derived from iliac crest bone from 78 postmenopausal women (40) (see supplementary methods for further details).
+We investigated whether the SNPs influencing serum sclerostin level were driven by cis-acting effects on transcription by evaluating the overlap between the sclerostin-associated SNPs and eQTLs within 500 kb of the gene identified, using data derived from all tissue types from the GTEx consortium v7.
+(38) Evidence of eQTL association was defined as $p < 1 \times 10^{-4}$ and evidence of overlap of signal was defined as high LD ($r^2 \ge 0.8$) between eQTL and sclerostin-associated SNPs in the region.
+Where eQTLs overlapped with sclerostin-associated SNPs, we used the colocalization analysis to estimate the PP of each genomic locus containing a single variant affecting both serum sclerostin level and gene expression level in different tissues.
+Equivalent analyses were performed in human primary osteoblast cells and cells derived from iliac crest bone from 78 postmenopausal women (40) (see Supplemental Materials and Methods for further details).